7h4r05/ngx-message-bus/README.md

 # ngx-message-bus

-> Message Bus for Angular 8+ for communication between components.
+> Message Bus for Angular 11+ for communication between components.

+For Angular version 8.x, you need to choose 8.0.0 version.
 For Angular version 7.x, you need to choose 7.0.0 version.
 For Angular version 6.x, you need to choose 3.0.0 version.
 For Angular versions before 6, you need to choose a 1.x version of this module.